 Heroin Trafficking Penalties

-Heroin is a deadly drug and the penalties for selling it in Florida are high.
-If a person is in possession of more than 4 grams of heroin, they will be charged with felony trafficking in the first degree and the minimum sentence is 3 years in jail and $50,000 in fines.
+If a person possesses more than four grams of heroin, they will be charged with felony trafficking in the first degree, and the minimum sentence is three years in prison and $50,000 in fines.

-Florida has a history of taking on drug cartels and organized criminals in general.
-If a person is convicted of trafficking over 28 grams of heroin, they will go to jail for at least 25 years and pay half a million dollars in fines.
+If a person is convicted of trafficking over 28 grams of heroin, they will go to prison for at least 25 years and pay half a million dollars in fines.

 MDMA Trafficking Penalties

-MDMA or ecstasy, as it is known on the street, is a synthetic drug that acts as both a hallucinogenic and a stimulant.
-If you are convicted of trafficking more than 10 grams of MDMA, you can face up to 3 years in jail and a fine of $50,000.
+If you are convicted of trafficking more than 10 grams of MDMA, you can face up to three years in prison and a fine of $50,000.

 Hydrocodone Trafficking Penalties

-Hydrocodone is a legally prescribed pain medication, but it is also a popular street drug.
-A person convicted of felony trafficking of hydrocodone may face anywhere from 3 to 25 years in prison.
+These prescription drugs are also popular street drugs.
+A person convicted of trafficking hydrocodone may face anywhere from three to 25 years in prison.

 Trafficking Methamphetamine Penalties

-Crystal Meth is one of the deadliest and most addictive drugs on the street.
-If you are convicted of possessing more than 14 grams of meth, you will face at least 3 years in jail and a fine of $50,000.
+If you are convicted of possessing more than 14 grams of meth, you will face at least three years in prison and a fine of $50,000.

-No matter what the charges are against you, we will thoroughly research your case, and the laws pertaining to it.
-We will communicate with you regularly and work hard to work out a plea deal for you or attack the case if it has weaknesses.
-We know how important having you at home is to your family and how important freedom is to you.
-Call our Orlando drug crimes lawyer now at 321-558-2704.
+No matter the charges against you, we thoroughly research your case and discuss the laws regarding it.
+We communicate with you regularly and work hard to work out a plea deal for you or attack the weaknesses of the case.